 At some point in school, kids started making fun of my name.
 A knee-jerk reaction from a vulnerable little girl, I opted for the more normal-sounding name on my birth certificate.
 I spent the last 20 years quietly regretting this, though not wanting to make a fuss and change my name yet again.
 From ages 10 to 30, I rarely corrected people when they called me something other than what I was going by at the time (an arbitrary rotation of Elisabeth, Liz, or Lizzy), because none of these names were really mine.
 I had a name, and for some reason that speaks to how life can interrupt our true selves, I just wasn’t using it.

 When my grandmother died in 2022, my mother, normally a private mourner, couldn’t hide that she had lost a part of her soul.
 I understood the cavity because I also felt it - the tiny death of self that comes with the death of any woman in our lineage, it’s felt by all of us.

-In fact, I grew up in the shadow of the death of my great-grandmother, a woman they called Mim.
+I grew up in the shadow of the death of my great-grandmother, a woman they called Mim.
 I was told by my grandmother my whole life that I looked like Mim, shared her mannerisms, shared her point of view, perhaps even the very core of her being.
 It’s a strange thing to be told as a little girl that you're probably your dead great-grandmother.
-That you’re a sequel to her existence, that you are her recycled soul.
+That you’re a sequel to her existence, you're her soul recycled.
 I’ve always loved this about myself.

-I ask for you to change my name in your phone, in your email contacts, in whatever amount of space I occupy in your mind, because, as it always has been, my name is Bess.
+I ask for you to change my name in your phone, in your email contacts, in whatever amount of space I occupy in your mind, because, as it's always been, my name is Bess.